vince-nlp/aclrollingreview/cfp.md

 - A negative result
 - An opinion piece
 - An interesting application nugget
-- Short papers may consist of up to four (4) pages of content, plus up to one page for ethical considerations (see below), plus unlimited pages of references.
+- Short papers may consist of up to four (4) pages of content, plus up to one page for ethical considerations/limitations section (see below), plus unlimited pages of references.
 Submissions that exceed the length requirements will be desk rejected.

 ### Anonymity Period